-To apply, begin by creating an online application.
+To apply for the MA in Health & Aging, begin by creating an online application.

 - All academic transcripts sent directly from the issuing institution (must be in an officially sealed envelope).
 This includes transcripts from institutions where you completed courses on Letter of Permission and/or as part of student exchange programs.
 Transcripts must be sent DIRECTLY to the Department of Health, Aging & Society office (mailing address below) from the issuing institution.

 - Two confidential letters of recommendation from instructors most familiar with your academic work.
 All referees are required to complete the Electronic Reference (e-Reference) form, which can be accessed through your online application.

 - ELECTRONIC Statement of Interest (2 pages maximum.
 Must be sent BY E-MAIL to Kristine Espiritu, Administrative Assistant, email@example.com).
 Your Statement of Interest should clearly communicate: